 Our Parent Teacher Association is a most valuable asset with its principle aim of raising additional funds for the school.
 All parents automatically become members when their child joins us and the committee organises a variety of functions for both children and parents throughout the year.
-In recent years the PTA has funded playground improvements and equipment, scooter and cycle racks and a range of classroom resources.
+In recent years the PTA has funded playground improvements, scooter racks and a range of classroom resources.